These healthy homemade instant noodles are an easy and delicious vegetarian lunch idea! Prep them in mason jars then just add water!

 Step 1: Add seasonings and veggies to a mason jar.

-Add 1 tbsp each miso paste and soy sauce along with 1/2 tbsp chili garlic sauce to the bottom of each 1 L mason jar, then add 1/2 cup edamame to each jar and divide veggies evenly among jars.
+Add miso paste, soy sauce and chili garlic sauce to the bottom of each mason jar, then add some edamame and the other veggies.

 Step 2: Top with noodles.